open-simulation-platform/open-simulation-platform.github.io/cse-cli.md

 - Provide information about a model (usually an FMU).
 - Do a "test run" with a single model (FMU).

-Detailed specifications are given in the form of "help texts" in the next section.
+Detailed specifications are given in the form of "help texts" as follows.

 #### General usage